Shinjuku Gyoen

 Advertising

 What a wonderful time to be in Tokyo!
-After a short delay, Tokyo's cherry blossoms are now blooming and they have hit full bloom as of Friday April 5 2024.
+After a recent spell of warm weather, Tokyo's cherry blossoms are well on the way to reaching full bloom in the next few days.

 To keep you up to date on how the blossoms are doing, we've done the legwork, visited different sakura spots in Tokyo, so you can check up on the blooming cycle before heading out.